Englewood, Chicago: Demographics

 In 2000, Englewood had a poverty rate of 44%, substantially higher than the overall poverty rate in Chicago of 20%.

 Based on census data collected by the city of Chicago in 2008–2012, the poverty rate for Englewood is 46.6% of households below poverty and 28% of people 16 years of age and older are unemployed.

 In 1960, Englewood had 67,216 African American residents who made up about 69% of its population.
 At the time most African Americans resided around 63rd Street.
 At the time the median income of Englewood was $5,579 ($ adjusted for inflation).

 By 1980, the total population was 62,069, a loss of about 30,000 people in two decades; 99% of the people were black, and the white population was down to 818.
 Edward McClelland of NBC Chicago stated "Not even ethnic cleansing in the Balkans achieved the levels of turnover that white flight in Chicago did."

+These communities have among the highest incidents of adolescent violence in the city, creating serious safety and public health concerns.

 Transportation

 Halsted Street is a major thoroughfare in the neighborhood.

-Both the Red Line (CTA) and Green Line (CTA) run through Englewood, as does the Dan Ryan Expressway (I-90 and I-94).
+Both the Red Line (stopping at Garfield and 63rd) and Green Line (stopping at Halsted) run through Englewood, as does the Dan Ryan Expressway (I-90 and I-94).

 The railroad junction at Englewood, where Metra (the former Rock Island) crosses Norfolk Southern (the former Pennsylvania) has long been a cause of delay.
 In March 2010 a $133 million reconstruction project was announced which improved operations by replacing the diamond crossing between Metra and NS with an overpass for Metra.
 The project proposed by Chicago Region Environmental and Transportation Efficiency Program (CREATE) was completed in 2014.